 Toddler Assistant and Aftercare Supervisor

 Jennifer joined our school as Toddler Assistant and Aftercare Supervisor in September 2016.
-She has completed Montessori Fundamentals training through the Center for Guided Montessori Studies and also has a degree in Child and Youth Studies and a Bachelor of Education Degree from Mount Saint Vincent University.
+She has completed Montessori Beginnings training through the Center for Guided Montessori Studies and also has a degree in Child and Youth Studies and a Bachelor of Education Degree from Mount Saint Vincent University.
 Jennifer has over four years of experience working with young children.

 Jennifer is a nature-lover who enjoys cooking, baking and working on art projects.
 She also loves to bring her passion for the arts into her work with children.